-This specific study will follow both farms and the individual wethers of these farms in their basic care and management.
-The data will be compiled and processed to find any commonalities to the formation of stones or triggers that release them.
-Some of the data that will be collected at beginning of study: age of goat, parentage, feed type, body score, housing type, age of castration and procedure used, type of health maintenance, vaccines, parasites, mineral use, exercise level, and travel.
-An initial water analysis and fecal test will be performed.
-Blood and urine analysis will be performed initially and annually.
-In the event of a blockage, recorded information of results will be requested, including the type of stone.
-If death occurs, a necropsy will also be requested and studied.
-Data will be collected twice a year in a questionnaire format.
+This study will follow both the farms and the individual wethers and their basic care and management.
+The data will be compiled and processed to find any common factors that occur when urinary calculi are formed and cause urolithiasis.
+The data being collected includes: age of goat, parentage, feed type, body score, housing type, age of castration and procedure used, type of health maintenance, vaccines, parasites, mineral use, exercise level, and travel.
+An initial water analysis will be performed.
+In the event of a blockage, specific information including the type of uroliths, will be recorded.
+If death occurs, the complete urinary tract will be recovered, analyzed, and urethral diameters measurements will be recorded, tissue samples and histopathology testing will be conducted.

-NAPgA has dedicated a sum of money from the Carolyn Eddy Research Fund to begin this study and to help offset owners’ expenses which are not normally incurred.
-Your NAPgA Board spent a great deal of time considering how best to use this special fund which was designated specifically for packgoat related research.
+NAPgA has allocated a significant amount of money from the Carolyn Eddy Research Fund which was established with funds left by one of our founding members, to begin this study and help offset owners’ expenses which are not typically incurred as a part of goat ownership.
+NAPgA Board spent a great deal of time considering how best to use this special fund which was designated specifically for packgoat-related research.

 This is a large study that we will follow for a number of years.
-The on-going need for funds will have us seeking support from outside sources, grants and individuals like you.
-NAPgA is a 501(3)(c) organization.
-Donations are tax deductible.
+We will continue to seek financial support from outside sources, grants, and individuals like you.
+NAPgA is a 501(3)(c) organization so all donations are tax-deductible.

 If you would like to donate to the study, you can do so by clicking on the following link.
 Be sure to mention your donation is designated for the UC Research Study.

 Additional information is included in the UC Research Links on this page and updated information will be included in the links as it becomes available.
 Questions can be directed to our Urinary Calculi Research Committee at email@example.com.